-10. We firmly believe that the character of Freemasonry is of a traditionally philosophic, progressive and philanthropic Organization, striving to be at the forefront of social progress and aiming at the moral and intellectual improvement of the individual and the society.
+10. We firmly believe that the character of Freemasonry is a traditionally philosophic, progressive, and philanthropic Organization, striving to be at the forefront of social progress and aiming at the moral and intellectual improvement of the individual and the society.

-11. We believe that the exercise of virtue and the development of solidarity inside the Lodges, strengthen the will of the Freemasons to continue with their intellectual and philanthropic work at the social environment aiming to improve even further the brotherly bond between all the people of the world.
+11. We believe that the exercise of virtue and the development of solidarity inside the Lodges strengthen the will of the Freemasons to continue with their intellectual and philanthropic work in the social environment aiming to improve even further the brotherly bond between all the people of the world.

-12. We maintain that Freemasons have he duty to defend their cultural and intellectual inheritance, their home country and the Individual Rights and to resist by words or any other legitimate means against tyranny, totalitarianism and any form of discrimination.
+12. We maintain that Freemasons have the duty to defend their cultural and intellectual inheritance, their home country, and their Individual Rights and to resist by words or any other legitimate means against tyranny, totalitarianism, and any form of discrimination.

 14. We Freemasons consider that the Love towards our fellow humans is not limited to moral support and philanthropy but extends to the defense of the individual's honor.

-15. We give great importance to the family, because its members are not simple biological units but they are also the connective means for the moral, intellectual and spiritual foundation of the human race.
-For the Freemasons the dedication to his or her family is a solemn and essential duty.
+15. We give great importance to the family because its members are not simple biological units but they are also the connective means for the moral, intellectual and spiritual foundation of the human race.
+For the Freemasons, the dedication to their family is a solemn and essential duty.

-17. We, as Freemasons, respecting the undisputed Equality of all people, believe that all people are born free, remain free and they should have the same rights regardless of their nationality, religion, race, gender, social status and origin.
+17. We, as Freemasons, respect the undisputed Equality of all people, believe that all people are born free, remain free, and should have the same rights regardless of their nationality, religion, race, gender, social status, and origin.

-18. We reject any effort to deprive from people their inalienable Rights, having to do with the Freedom of Consciousness, of thought and speech, the right to live, to work and to be happy.
+18. We reject any effort to deprive people of their inalienable Rights, having to do with the Freedom of Consciousness, thought, and speech, the right to live, to work, and to be happy.

 19. We believe that citizens of every country should have the privilege of expressing their Will through direct or indirect voting of their institutions and laws which they all have the obligation to respect, subjecting themselves to the Majority Principle.